joyfulmonster/joyfulmongo/ExtendiableHashing.md

 5. unlock the Bucket
 ```

-The following is a pseudocode of get(K) operation:
+The following is the steps of get(K) operation:

 ```
 1. get hashcode of K and apply hash function to the hashcode to ensure even distribution